“I am in control of the beat”

 TA: It was a nice experience.

-JP: Of all your experiences with Fela which one stands out most in your mDSCN1452aind?
+JP: Of all your experiences with Fela which one stands out most in your mind?

 TA: It’s difficult to say.
 I wasn’t establishing anything except music.
 I’m not a politician, I pass on messages.
 Fela enforced his policies, I don’t do that.
 I pass messages to the common people and to everybody.